In America, 6.4 million children between the ages of four and 17 have been diagnosed with ADHD.

 Other potential presentations of the hyperactive-impulsive type include talking excessively, constant restlessness, blurting out sentences, struggling to wait in line, and interrupting others.

 There are several important facts and figures to consider with ADHD, including the sheer amount of people that have the condition.

 The CDC reports that an estimated 9.4% of children struggle with it, as well as 4% of adults.
+3.2% of women deal with the symptoms of ADHD, whereas 5.4% of men confront this debilitating illness.
 But, some studies suggest an even higher prevalence in the U.S. alone.

 Other ADHD statistics include that the average age of diagnosis is 7, but symptoms typically manifest between the ages of 3 and 6.

 As well, in the U.S. 6.1% of children between the ages of 2 and 17 take ADHD medication.

 ADHD often overlaps with other disorders, though that does not mean that ADHD is linked to these.

 Almost two out of three people with ADHD have at least one other mental, emotional, or behavioral disorder.

 Disparities in ADHD Statistics